smartsreenath/Raspberry-Pi-network-attached-storage-NAS-Server/README.md

     - IF asking any permission click accept and Enter
 4. Enter username: pi
     - Password: ***** (enter the password given during flashing raspberry pi using raspberry pi imager) (default password is “ raspberry ”)

+ ### If you have VNC installed, You can use that instead of Putty.

 5. First you need update the OS.
 Type the below commands on putty
 ```sh